louissse/lilu-dev/src/content/projects/PocketSpells.md

 PocketSpells is a mobile-first React app for managing spells during D&D gameplay.

-Looking up spells mid-session is slow and interrupts flow.
-The goal of the app is to provide fast search, filtering, and a personal spell collection that can be accessed instantly during play.
+It was built to solve a real problem: looking up spells mid-session is slow and breaks flow.
+The app focuses on fast search, filtering, and a personal spell collection that can be accessed instantly during play.

 ## Key Features

-- Fast search and filtering of spells from an external API
+- Search and filter spells from an external API
-- Personal “pocket” with locally persisted spells
+- Personal “pocket” with locally stored spells
-- Ability to add custom spells not available in the API
+- Add custom spells
-- Optimized for quick interaction during gameplay
+- Track spell slots during gameplay

-## Technical Approach
+## Technical Highlights

-The app uses the D&D 5e API, which has rate limits, so fetching all spells upfront was not feasible.

-To handle this, I implemented:

-- Infinite scroll with paginated requests (20 spells at a time)
-- Query caching based on filter state using **TanStack Query**
-- Automatic handling of race conditions, ensuring only the latest query result is applied

-This makes filtering responsive and avoids inconsistent UI state when users interact quickly.

-## User Experience

-The app is designed for use during live sessions, where speed and clarity are critical.

-- A splash screen hides the initial data load
-- Skeleton loaders provide feedback during filtering
-- The interface is optimized for mobile use and quick interactions
+- Designed around API rate limits using paginated requests and caching
+- Implemented with **TanStack Query** to handle async state and avoid unnecessary requests
+- Handles rapid user input without inconsistent UI state

-## Current Status
+## Focus

-The app is live and actively used during D&D sessions.
-New features are continuously added based on real usage and feedback during gameplay.
+Mobile-first design with fast interactions, optimized for real-time use during gameplay.